garden-io/garden/docs/using-garden/adding-services.md

 ### Disabling Services

-Modules that allow you to configure services generally also allow you to disable services by setting `disabled: true` in the service configuration.
+Module types that allow you to configure services generally also allow you to disable services by setting `disabled: true` in the service configuration.
 You can also disable them conditionally using template strings.
 For example, to disable a `container` module service for a specific environment, you could do something like this:

 ```yaml
 kind: Module